Kong/docs.konghq.com/app/1.0/getting-started/adding-consumers.md

 In the last section, we learned how to add plugins to Kong, in this section we're going to learn how to add consumers to your Kong instances.
-Consumers are associated to individuals using your API, and can be used for tracking, access management, and more.
+Consumers are associated to individuals using your Service, and can be used for tracking, access management, and more.

 **Note:** This section assumes you have [enabled][enabling-plugins] the